-In addition to the requirements of Chapter 4, the stormwater pollution prevention plan, which is to be submitted to the Hendricks County Drainage Board and/or Hendricks County Surveyor as part of the stormwater management permit application, must also include post-construction stormwater quality measures.
+In addition to the requirements of Chapter 4, the stormwater pollution prevention plan, which is to be submitted to Hendricks County as part of the stormwater management permit application, must also include post-construction stormwater quality measures.
 These measures are incorporated as a permanent feature into the site plan and are left in place following completion of construction activities to continuously treat stormwater runoff from the stabilized site.
-Any project located within Hendricks County which falls under the jurisdictional authority of the Hendricks County Drainage Board and includes clearing, grading, excavation, and other land disturbing activities resulting in the disturbance of 1 acre or more of total land area is subject to the requirements of this Chapter.
-This includes both new development and re-development, and disturbances of less than one (1) acre of land that are part of a larger common plan of development or sale if the larger common plan will ultimately disturb one (1) or more acres of land, within the area under the jurisdictional authority of the Hendricks County Drainage Board.
+Any project located within Hendricks County which falls under the jurisdictional authority of the Hendricks County and includes clearing, grading, excavation, and other land disturbing activities resulting in the disturbance of 1 acre or more of total land area is subject to the requirements of this Chapter.
+This includes both new development and re-development, and disturbances of less than one (1) acre of land that are part of a larger common plan of development or sale if the larger common plan will ultimately disturb one (1) or more acres of land, within the area under the jurisdictional authority of the Hendricks County.